KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 SN03 §3.1 established the autistic cognitive profile: elevated \( I_c \) at DS / DM, selective rigidity at ⧉₂ (producing higher transfer resistance between deep structural cognition and superficial social expression), and heightened dissonance detection.
 SN03 §3.4 established the translation cost — the additional coherence expenditure required to convert DS / DM perception into SS / SM social expression.

 The consequence of this architecture is precisely what Osler's framework identifies as a risk factor: social isolation that reduces external corrective input.
 But SN03 identifies this isolation not as a pathological deficit but as a structural consequence of operating a high-\( I_c \) system through membranes that resist casual translation.
-The autistic philosopher is not isolated because they lack social capacity.
-They are isolated because the translation cost of converting deep structural work into socially legible expression is high — and because the oscillating social environment frequently fails to meet the work at its structural register.
+The autistic philosopher may be genuinely asocial — lacking conventional social skills not through unawareness but because the translation cost of converting DS / DM perception into SS / SM social performance exceeds the return, and because the high-centropic mind's sensitivity to inauthenticity (C₁₃, Symmetry / Lawful Reflection) makes participation in structurally dishonest social exchange intolerable.
+This is not pathology.
+It is the predictable consequence of a cognitive architecture that registers counterfeit symmetry as dissonance.
+The asocial condition is a structural orientation, not a diagnostic indicator.

 ### 5.2 The Diagnostic Weaponization Risk